 Coralie Morauw, DVM

 Coralie Morauw, DVM was born in France and moved to Illinois as a child.
 She attended University of Illinois College of Veterinary Medicine and earned her DVM in May 2016.
-Dr. Morauw gained experience at our clinic through her yearlong internship and joined the practice as an associate in 2017.
+Dr. Morauw gained experience at Chicago Equine through her yearlong internship and joined the practice as an associate in 2017.
 Her clinical interests include sports medicine and lameness, advanced imaging, and rehabilitation therapies.
+Dr. Morauw received her certification in Veterinary Spinal Manipulation Therapy (VSMT) from The Healing Oasis Wellness Center and utilizes this treatment in conjunction with traditional medicine.
 She finds value in taking the team approach with everyone involved in a horse’s care in order to help the horse reach their full potential.
 Dr. Morauw enjoys working with every type of horse – from show ring to pasture pet – and has a soft spot for ponies.
-In the future, she would like to become chiropractic certified, an FEI veterinarian, and continue attending educational modules for International Society of Equine Locomotor Pathology (ISELP).
+In the future, she is interested in continuing her work as an FEI veterinarian and would like to attend additional educational modules for International Society of Equine Locomotor Pathology (ISELP).

 Dr. Morauw grew up in an equine-centric family, riding horses, helping at her family’s barn, and competing in 3-Day Eventing.
 She continues to ride and assist with grooming at 3-Day Events.
 Away from horses, Dr. Morauw likes to spend time with her husband, travel abroad, and participate in obstacle races and half marathons.

 Christine Tuma, DVM